 Every year, Burke to Buckley alumni ask for more such programming, which is why the Institute developed Burke to Buckley 201, open to anyone who has completed the 101 course or any of our in-person city programs.
 Daniel Mahoney, NRI trustee and Professor at Assumption University, developed the syllabus for a dynamic second-level program that is sure to foster substantive dialogue.
 Readings include selections from The Federalists Papers, Milton Friedman’s Capitalism and Freedom, and Aleksandr Solzhenitsyn’s The Gulag Archipelago, Volume II.

-Participants will meet via Zoom for a series of six weeknight seminars.
-These will take place on Wednesdays from May 25th to June 29th from 7:00 pm to 8:30 pm ET.
-Participants are expected to attend all six sessions and complete a 25- to 30-page reading assignment per session, which they will discuss with a leading conservative thinker.
+Participants will meet via Zoom for a series of six weeknight seminars and are expected to attend all six sessions as well as complete a 25- to 30-page reading assignment per session, which they will discuss with a leading conservative thinker.
 Sessions involve spirited conversations around each topic.
 Discussion leaders are all experts in their fields and consist of popular writers/speakers at National Review, faculty at universities, and leading thinkers at policy groups.

 There is a fee of $200 in order to cover the cost of the program.
 For an additional $50 contribution (added at checkout), you will receive the benefits of our $250+ general membership, including invitations to our book club and other exclusive virtual and in-person events.
 1955 Society Members at our Sustainer level or higher ($5,000+) receive complimentary invitations.
 Please contact Chris Ciancimino at email@example.com with any questions.

 Burke to Buckley 201 Syllabus